226 systems found

-Supply chain software refers to the range of tools that are designed to control business processes, execute value chain transactions and manage supplier relationships.
+Supply chain software is a software program or module designed to control end-to-end business processes across the supply chain, perform demand planning and forecasting, and manage supplier relationships.
 While functionality in these systems varies tremendously, common features include:

 Screenshot of Freightview shipment overview dashboard